Ria-Ghosh/Data-Structures/README.md

 # Data-Structures
-Different data structure and its applications
+Different data structures and its applications